Aurora-Systems/capacitor-google-navigation/README.md

 **`initialize()` fails on Android**
 The Android Navigation SDK validates the API key from `AndroidManifest.xml`.
 Ensure the key is present and the Navigation SDK is enabled in your Google Cloud project with billing active.

+**Android — `initialize()` rejects with "User declined Navigation terms and conditions"** On first launch the plugin automatically presents Google's Navigation terms and conditions dialog.
+If the user taps **Decline**, `initialize()` rejects with this message.
+You must call `initialize()` again (e.g. when the user retries) to show the dialog again.
+The terms are only shown once per device — once accepted they are stored by the SDK and subsequent calls skip the dialog entirely.

 **iOS — "This app has attempted to access privacy-sensitive data"** Add both `NSLocationWhenInUseUsageDescription` and `NSLocationAlwaysAndWhenInUseUsageDescription` to `Info.plist` before calling `initialize()`.